starkfell/starkfell.github.io/about.md

 permalink: /about/
 ---

+Yes, this space is slacking at the moment...in the meantime, Google works.

 All information in this Blog is based on my personal opinion and experience.
 Before applying any of the techniques or methods described in this blog to a Production Environment, adequate testing should be applied beforehand.